huybrechtsxyz/atuaro/player_handbook/20_character_creation.md

 ## Select a Lineage
 Every character belongs to a lineage, one of the many intelligent humanoid species in the D&D world.
 The most commonly known lineages are dwarves, elves, halfiings, and humans.
 [Read more](22_character_lineage.md)

-## Select a Heritage
+## Select a Culture
 The culture you are raised in is as important to your development as the family you are born into.
 While your chosen culture usually describes how your character grew up, the culture you choose could also represent the environment in which they spent a number of their formative years.
-[Read more](23_character_heritage.md)
+[Read more](23_character_culture.md)